 I asked 3D Modelling mentor Jeremy Chinn to reflect on his time teaching Steph over the past 12-months, and he confirmed my suspicions.
 Steph is awesome and has an extremely bright future ahead of her.

-"Steph impressed me from the beginning with her ambition and her ability to see that ambition through.
+“Steph impressed me from the beginning with her ambition and her ability to see that ambition through.
 Many students and professionals alike tend to lose steam on ambitious personal projects but Steph was always willing to take on as much as she could and then to see it to completion.
-This is an attitude that will serve her well throughout what I can only imagine to be a successful career and I can't wait to see her name in the credits."
+This is an attitude that will serve her well throughout what I can only imagine being a successful career and I can’t wait to see her name in the credits.”

 In between her shifts working at Iloura VFX and Animation Studio and the holiday break, I managed to find some time to talk to Steph about what she loves about the world of 3D modelling and her year here at CG Spectrum.

-I really like making fantasy creatures from my own concepts, or realistic animals, birds and reptiles.
+I really like making fantasy creatures from my own concepts, or realistic animals, birds, and reptiles.

-I did a Bachelor of Fine Art in Sculpture when I left school, because I've always been interested in sculpture, but I started to find working in a digital format more interesting.
-I did another, more general 3D course, and then started with CG Spectrum so I could specialise in modelling.
+I did a Bachelor of Fine Art in Sculpture when I left school, because I’ve always been interested in sculpture, but I started to find working in a digital format more interesting.
+I did another, more general 3D course, and then started with CG Spectrum so I could specialize in modelling.

-Steph's progression through the years
+Steph’s progression over the years

-I had done another course, which gave me a good foundation, but it wasn't specialised, and as I wanted to concentrate on 3D modelling, the Advanced Diploma of 3D Modelling at CG Spectrum was perfect.
+I had done another course, which gave me a good foundation, but it wasn’t specialized, and as I wanted to concentrate on 3D modelling, the Advanced Diploma of 3D Modelling at CG Spectrum was perfect.

-The small class size, and the mentoring from an industry professional makes it possible to get much more in-depth feedback on your work, as well as advice and direction that is specific and focused on your individual work, rather than on general principles.
-The mentoring is very valuable, you get really helpful feedback every week, and don't waste time and effort going in the wrong direction.
+The small class size and the mentoring from an industry professional makes it possible to get much more in-depth feedback on your work, as well as advice and direction that is specific and focused on your individual work, rather than on general principles.
+The mentoring is very valuable, you get really helpful feedback every week, and don’t waste time and effort going in the wrong direction.

-It was also a big advantage for me to be able to do the classes and work online, because I could continue to work while I was studying.
+It was also a big advantage for me to be able to do the classes and work online because I could continue to work while I was studying.